Our company has been around since 2012, so it's no wonder people often ask for clarification between XY Labs (XY), and XYO.

 The Short Answer:

-XY - The Persistent Company (XY) is a company, which means you can invest in it, work for it (all our employees work for "XY" not XYO), and it has a lot of projects.
+XY Labs is a company, which means you can invest in it, work for it (all our employees work for "XY" not XYO), and it has a lot of projects.
 XYO is a blockchain project that is comprised of the "XYO Network", as well as smaller apps, software, and devices that are XYO Network-enabled.

 The Longer Answer:

-XY - The Persistent Company (XY) is a Delaware Corporation and was founded in 2012 by Arie Trouw.
+XY Labs is a Delaware Corporation and was founded in 2012 by Arie Trouw.
 It originally focused on sales of Bluetooth "XY Finders", which helped customers locate their missing belongings.

 XYO is blockchain project that was co-founded by Arie Trouw, Scott Scheper, and Markus Levin, towards the end of 2017.
 XYO Network is a cryptonetwork of smartphones, computers, smart-home devices and more.
 These devices observe and archive data from the physical world using a special cryptographic protocol.
 This process, called “Geomining”, is powered a crypto Utility Token called XYO Tokens.
 Learn more about geomining on the XYO Network website.